Internal deadline: January 22, 2016

 National deadline: February 19, 2016

-- Demonstrated superior standards of intellectual ability, scholastic achievement and personal promise as an undergraduate
+- Superior standards of intellectual ability, scholastic achievement and personal promise as an undergraduate

 - Plan to enter master's or doctoral program in the arts, humanities or social sciences (excludes neuroscience)

 - U.S. citizen or U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands